Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 decr()+decr() // prints "new value is 99" and then "new value is 98"
 ```

-There is also a debugging facility in `JoinRun`:
+There is also a debugging facility in `JoinRun`.
+For a given molecule, there will be a single join definition to which this molecule "belongs"
+(i.e. where this molecule is used as an input molecule for some reactions).
+This join definition is accessed as `.joinDef` method on the molecule injector.
+Additionally:
-- the user can inspect the join definition to which a molecule belongs;
+- the user can inspect that join definition's reactions;
-- the user can inspect the molecules currently present in the soup.
+- the user can see which molecules are currently present in the part of the soup
+that pertains to that join definition (i.e. all molecules that are inputs in it)
+using the `.printBag` method on the join definition.

 After executing the code from the example above, here is how we could use the debugging facility: